 Although steroids are known to cause thinning of bone, patients with inflammatory bowel disease have been known to show signs of bone thinning even before beginning steroid treatment.
 In a study27 of 32 men, 22 to 32 years of age, newly diagnosed with inflammatory bowel disease and evaluated before receiving corticosteroid therapy, nine (28%) were found to have decreased bone mass.
 The study concluded that patients with low body mass and inflammatory bowel problems for more than 6 months are at greater risk for bone mass loss.

 Van Hogezand et al28 have conducted extensive research related to Crohn’s disease.
 One retrospective study involved 146 patients (61 men, 85 women; mean age of 43 years) with Crohn’s disease (mean duration 20 years) who were receiving a variety of therapies including corticosteroids.
 Among participants, 66% had undergone ileum resection.
-According to the authors, “ileum resection was the most predictive factor for osteoporosis: RR3.84 (CI 1.24-9.77, P = 0.018), followed by age: RR1.05 (CI 1.02-1.08, P 2 a definite relationship between bowel disease, bowel resection, chemical treatment, and loss of bone mass could not be established.
+According to the authors, “ileum resection was the most predictive factor for osteoporosis: RR3.84 (CI 1.24-9.77, P = 0.018), followed by age: RR1.05 (CI 1.02-1.08, P < 0.001).”
+However, following a review of seven studies,2 a definite relationship between bowel disease, bowel resection, chemical treatment, and loss of bone mass could not be established.
 Nevertheless, frequent bone mass assessments in patients with inflammatory bowel disease, Crohn’s disease, and intestinal resection, as well as those undergoing steroid therapy, are recommended.2 A healthy diet during the young adult years may help prevent late life bone health complications.